wernerglinka/class-poc/docs/theory-of-operation.md

 # CPC Class System: Theory of Operation

-This document explains how the Center for People and Craft class system works and, more importantly, why it works that way.
+This document explains how the Center for People and Craft class system works and why it works that way.
 The companion `cpc-google-howto.md` covers hands-on procedures; this one covers the reasoning.
 Read this when you return to the project after months away and need to reload the mental model.

 ## Purpose and constraints